Kabila (KBL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Kabila Historical Price

-According to the latest data gathered on Kabila live price page, the current price of Kabila is 0.01196048USD.
-The circulating supply of Kabila(KBL) is 147.30M KBL , giving it a market capitalization of $1.77M.
+According to the latest data gathered on Kabila live price page, the current price of Kabila is 0.01170088USD.
+The circulating supply of Kabila(KBL) is 151.80M KBL , giving it a market capitalization of $1.78M.

 The Kabila Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KBL based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.